Xulei-NL/py2flows/README.md

 - [x] Prune temporal variables
 - [x] Use two labels to denote call and return of each function call
 - [x] Understandable CFGs generated
+- [x] Use one return to denote all returns in functions

 ### What can be better